solo-io/gloo/test/kubernetes/e2e/debugging.md

 Since each feature suite is a subtest of the top level suite, you can run a single feature suite by running the top level suite with the `-run` flag.

-For example, to run the `Deployer` feature suite in `TestKgateway`, you can run:
+For example, to run the `Deployer` feature suite in the `TestKgateway` test, you can run:
 ```bash
 go test -v -timeout 600s ./test/kubernetes/e2e/tests -run ^TestKgateway$/^Deployer$
 ```